smallwat3r/rpi-gardener/pcb/README.md

    - Solder 2x 16-pin male-to-female headers for J1 (RPi GPIO)
    - Solder 1x4 pin male-to-female headers for J2, J5 (OLEDs) and J3 (LCD)
    - Solder 1x3 pin male-to-female header for J4 (DHT22)
-   - Solder capacitive soil sensors directly to J6, J7, J8
+   - Solder capacitive soil sensors directly to J6, J7, J8 (see note below)
    - Mount Pico: solder directly or use pin headers

+   **Note on soil sensor wiring:** From testing, soldering the sensors directly to the PCB produces much more reliable readings than joining multiple dupont cables, which can introduce noise and intermittent connections.
+An even better alternative is to use JST-XH connectors on both ends for a secure, detachable connection.
+You'll likely need long cables to reach plants around the installation.

 2. **Mount Displays to Plate**
    - Attach OLEDs using 8x M2 screws (1mm) and 8x M2 nuts